 If you notice any of these warning signs, get in touch with Avatar’s expert treatment providers.

 Individuals who abuse Adderall wrongly believe that the drug is safe as doctors mainly prescribe it.
+There are two groups of individuals that abuse Adderall, those who have legally prescribed the drug to treat symptoms of a medical condition and those who do not have a medical need and seek out the drug with the intention of receiving a high.
 Someone dependent on Adderall may have trouble sleeping and concentrating; one may notice a lack of motivation and feelings of being depressed, irritable, lethargic, or tired when removed from the body.

 The most noticeable side effect for a person who has been abusing Adderall for a long time is the individual’s emotional status going through withdrawal symptoms.
 Adderall might also cause physical changes in the brain’s circuitry and thus develop depression in a person.